jrodd96/linux-initial-setup/README.md

 ## Linux Initial Setup Script

-##### If you're anything like me, then you may find yourself repeatedly setting up Linux virtual machines for development and/or testing new distribution releases.
-##### Most popular distros nowadays like Ubuntu and Pop!
+If you're anything like me, then you may find yourself repeatedly setting up Linux virtual machines for development and/or testing new distribution releases.
+Most popular distros nowadays like Ubuntu and Pop!
 OS will automatically run updates and install some optional packages during their installation.

-##### However, I still often find myself having to install development packages and other programs that I have become accustomed to using after the installation.

-##### Executing this process over and over again can be tedious and time-consuming.
+However, I still often find myself having to install development packages and other programs that I have become accustomed to using after the installation.
+Executing this process over and over again can be tedious and time-consuming.
 So that's where this script comes in!

-It is designed to:
+##### This script is designed to:

 * Determine your Linux distribution via the `/etc/os-release` file before running the appropriate update scripts.
 * Read and install a list of packages from a text file using the appropriate package manager.